 When I met Jin this time, I never would have guessed that he was the little boy I described at the beginning of this story.
 He now not only sits up to eat, but he sits in a normal chair.
 By himself.
 Without support.
 Despite his significant tone and difficult gross motor control, he can hold a spoon and successfully eat his meals on his own.
 He sits around a small table with his peers where caregivers can keep an eye on all of them — and encourage and praise them for their growing skills.

-More than just self-feeding, his physical capabilities have also significantly increased.
+Jin’s physical capabilities have also significantly increased.
 He can walk with support, has gained weight and is sick less often.
 When we met him, he was finishing his lunch.
 When he was done, he proudly showed his caregivers and our team his empty bowl.
 Then he brought the bowl to his face and licked it clean, clearly enjoying himself.
 The caregiver took off his bib and he eagerly reached out to our in-country China director, Sue, who helped him stand up and walk around the room.
 After going a little ways, he stood happily — bouncing up and down, smiling and dancing.

 He can now say a few words and simple sentences.
 He is learning new things every day.
 And over the last year, his mental capacity has expanded so dramatically that Holt is looking into finding an adoptive family for him as he now seems like he could be successful in a family setting.
 What before seemed impossible to Jin’s caregivers has now fully entered the realm of possibility —in large part because of Holt’s child nutrition program, and the dedication of his caregivers to help him achieve his potential.